Frequently Asked Questions

 Is Simple Transcript Capture free?

 Yes.
-The free tier extracts plain text transcripts.
-An optional Pro upgrade ($14.99 one-time, not a subscription) unlocks SRT subtitle export with timestamps and additional features.
+Copy and TXT export are free.
+An optional Pro upgrade ($14.99 one-time, not a subscription) unlocks SRT subtitle export with timestamps.

 What browsers does it work with?

 Simple Transcript Capture works with Google Chrome and Chromium-based browsers (Edge, Brave, Arc, Opera, Vivaldi).
-It uses Chrome’s Side Panel and Scripting APIs.
+It does not work in Firefox or Safari.

 Does it use my microphone or record audio?